 Handcrafted Modernism, a Short Video on Craft+Design at Phantom Hands

-With footage and interviews filmed between 2019 and 2021, this short film offer a glimpse into the process of co-creation between designer and artisan, which is the essence of product development at Phantom Hands.Read Essay
+With footage and interviews filmed between 2019 and 2021, this short film offers a glimpse into the process of co-creation between designer and artisan at Phantom Hands.Read Essay